For the week ending January 2, 2026

 In June, when the water is too cold and the cement is too hot, may you be blessed with joyful shouts and splashes.

-In July, when time warps in a way that is impossibly both treeline-blurring and puddle-stagnant, may you be blessed with a fresh breath to fill your lungs.
+In July, when time warps in a way that is impossibly both tree line-blurring and puddle-stagnant, may you be blessed with a fresh breath to fill your lungs.

 In August, when sweat trickles rivers across your porous skin, may you be blessed with evaporation.